 No Sugar Added Cranberry Applesauce

 Add fresh cranberries to homemade applesauce for a different type of cranberry sauce.
 Make it fast by using the Instant Pot.

 - 4 pounds Fuji, Gala, or other sweet apples

 - 1 cup fresh cranberries

 - cinnamon optional

 Slice the apples.
-Keep the skins on them if you have a food mill.
+Keep the skins on them if you have a food mill or stick blender.
 This will add color and nutrients to your sauce.
-If you don't have a food mill, then peel the apples.
+If you don't have either you can then peel the apples.

 Dump your apple slices in your cooking vessel along with the cider and cranberries.
 If you are using a slow cooker, just let your apples cook until they become mush, it may take a few hours.
 If you are using a pressure cooker, look on your lid and bring to full pressure and then cook for just 1 minute.

 Process through a food mill or use a stick blender to smooth out.

 Disclaimer: This post includes affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.